Edith Bry: Personal life and family

 Bry was born in St. Louis, Missouri, on November 28, 1898.
-She was the daughter of Louis Bry (1861-1928) and Melanie Scharff Bry (1869-1933).
-Her siblings were Martin Edwin Bry (1891-1962), Louis Bry, Jr. (1895-1961), Nathan William Bry (1900-1982), and Adolph William Bry (1908-1938).
+She was the daughter of Louis Bry and Melanie Scharff Bry, and had four siblings.
 In 1880 Louis Bry, Sr. emigrated to the United States from Rawitsch, Prussia (now Rawicz, Poland) and became a partner of his older brother, Nathan, in running successful department stores in Camden, Arkansas and Memphis, Tennessee.
 (Note: Founded by Nathan in 1872, Bry's Department Store was the first business of its type in Camden, establishing a number of innovations that helped it to succeed.
 A cousin took over management when Nathan and Louis Bry moved to St. Louis in 1893.
 Later, the two brothers founded another Bry's Department Store in Memphis.
 In a short while it built the business into one of the largest department stores in the American South.
 The same Bry cousin, Isaac Block, was its first manager.)
 The brothers also operated a clothing manufacturing business called Bry & Brother Cloak Company in St. Louis.
 In 1906 Louis moved to New York.
 There, he partnered with a relative named Edwin Bry (not his son), in a woolen manufacturing business with offices in Philadelphia and New York.
 (Note: This Edwin Bry was the son of Jean Bry who had been born in Berlin and was a fabric importer in Manhattan.
 The business they ran together was called Edwin & Louis Bry, Inc., incorporated in 1915.
 Like Martin Edwin Bry, this Edwin Bry had a brother named Louis.
 It had its main office in Philadelphia.)
 (Note: Louis Bry's brother Nathan, had a son named Martin Erwin Bry (August 23, 1891-September 12, 1955).
 It is unclear why Louis Bry decided to name one of his sons Martin Edwin.
 Both sons made their careers in the clothing business, one in St. Louis and the other in New York.)
 He later served as a consultant to a business run by his sons Edwin and Louis.
 (Note: Edwin Bry and Louis Bry, Jr., ran a fabric manufacturing business called Brybro in New York.)
 Louis and Melanie were married in St. Louis in 1890.